 Current active projects include:

 Maintaining and acquiring the resources needed to stage competitive flying events and facilitating, through the Aero Club, the award of national and MISASA colours.
-This year, we have held our regional “Starters Masters” competition and in September we will be staging the annual national competition.
+We stage a regional “Starters Masters” competition and the annual national competition.

 We work towards securing volume and other related discounts and benefits that are passed on to the membership and which are posted on our website.